‘The war in Israel doesn’t scare us’: Ukrainian immigrants on fleeing one war for another

 In the two and a half years since Russia’s invasion of Ukraine, almost 20,000 Ukrainians have immigrated to Israel.
 CTech spoke to three about fleeing one war for refuge only to experience another war as we quickly approach one year into Israel’s ongoing multi-front conflict.

 When Alex Scheinerman asks his children how they feel amid Israel’s ongoing war, they answer: “It’s just another war.”
-Scheinerman and his family sought refuge in Israel just two years ago after Russia’s invasion of Ukraine, and he says that while their experience in 2022 has made them more resilient during Israel’s nearly year-long multi-front war, it has also been very triggering.
+Scheinerman and his family sought refuge in Israel after Russia’s invasion of Ukraine just two years ago.
+He says that while their experience in 2022 has made them more resilient during Israel’s nearly year-long multi-front war, it has also been very triggering.

 “On the one hand, our sons are usually very calm when we ask them how they’re feeling, but on the other hand, our eldest son is 11 and he understands everything.
 He’s asked us to stop talking about the war because he’s scared,” says Scheinerman.

 Born in Kharkiv, Scheinerman immigrated to Israel as a teenager and proceeded to serve in the IDF before pursuing a degree in mathematics from Hebrew University.
-He moved back to Ukraine in 1999 after accepting a job there and ended up staying for 11 years, building a life and family with his wife, Natalie, and their three children ages 3-11.
+He moved back to Ukraine in 1999 after accepting a job there and ended up staying for 11 years, building a family with his wife, Natalie, and their three children, ages 3-11.

-During his time in Kyiv, Scheinerman worked in high-tech for the Ukrainian branch of Israeli tech company Lightricks as a General Manager.
+During his time in Kyiv, Scheinerman worked as a general manager for the Ukrainian branch of Israeli tech company Lightricks.
 He was was hired in January, 2022 to establish a new R&D center in Kyiv and was about to hire 30 people when the war broke out.

 Scheinerman recounts that the weeks leading up to Russia’s invasion were filled with anxiety.
 “All of my friends from Israel were asking, ‘When are you leaving?’”
-Despite the looming threat, his wife was reluctant to leave Ukraine, saying, “My father is in Kharkiv, my brother is in Kharkiv, my aunts and uncles are here.
-I don’t want to leave them behind.”
-So, they decided to stay.
+Despite the looming threat, his wife was reluctant to leave Ukraine and leave behind her father, brother and other family.

 “It felt unreal, like the middle of a WWII movie,” Scheinerman says, describing the eight-hour gridlock and the sight of tanks and military vehicles.
-Their journey took them across Ukraine to the Polish border, but when they saw the miles of cars waiting to cross, they shifted course to the Hungarian border, finally crossing after 14 hours on February 27th and three days of desperately trying to get out of the country.
+Their journey took them across Ukraine to the Polish border, but when they saw the miles of cars waiting to cross they shifted course.
+They finally crossed the Hungarian border after 14 hours on February 27th and three days of desperately trying to get out of the country.

-By February 28th, they were on a flight from Budapest to Tel Aviv, arranged by Lightricks.
-“Shaul Meridor was sending me messages every 20 minutes,” Scheinerman recalls, grateful for the support that helped his family escape the war zone.
+By February 28th they were on a flight from Budapest to Tel Aviv, arranged by Lightricks.
+“Shaul Meridor (the CFO) was sending me messages every 20 minutes,” Scheinerman recalls, grateful for the support that helped his family escape the warzone.

 Arriving in Israel was bittersweet.
-His wife, overwhelmed by the reality of their situation, broke down in tears when asked if the news from Ukraine was as severe as it seemed.
-The family initially stayed in a friend’s apartment in Netanya, before settling in Modiin, where they live today.
+His wife, overwhelmed by the reality of their situation, broke down in tears when asked if the news from Ukraine was as severe as it sounded.
+The family stayed at a friend’s apartment in Netanya before settling in Modiin, where they live today.

 “At first we thought that we’d only be here for a few months.
 In the first year of the war, even the second, [my wife] thought she would go back to Ukraine at some point,” Scheinerman explains.
 “But recently, in the last two or three months, I don’t think she thinks that anymore because the situation is so complicated.”